Axlefublr/harp/README.md

 If you have the energy to write a README for your config, that's massively appreciated.
 However, it's not expected.

+When it comes to contributing to the *rust* side of the project, it's a lot more strict.
+The design is meant to be simple and minimalistic, so I'm far more cautious of changes to it.
+So if you don't want to accidentally waste time programming for a project only to be met with a grumpy maintainer, talk to me in a github issue or on discord (`@axlefublr`), so we can figure out whether the change fits the project or not.

 # Installation

 ```sh